qpliu/esolang/intercal/README.md

 TODO
 ----
-* [ ] In the compiler, initialize the variables and arrays to point to a statically allocated value, which allows eliminating a bunch of null checks.
 * [ ] Implement alternative binary input and output, including splatting it when the strict flag is active.